Ethiopians in the United Kingdom: Demographics

 The 2001 Census recorded 6,561 Ethiopian-born people residing in the UK.
 According to the 2011 UK Census, there were 15,058 Ethiopian-born residents in England, 151 in Wales, 258 in Scotland, and 27 in Northern Ireland.
 Of this total of 15,494 Ethiopian-born residents, 10,517 lived in Greater London.

 Community and culture

 There are now many Ethiopian churches set up across London, including St Mary's Ethiopian Orthodox Church in Battersea Park.
 There are also an increasing number of Ethiopian restaurants in the UK, where Ethiopian cuisine such as injera is served.

+There is also a community centre, named Ethiopian Community in Britain, based in West Hampstead, London.